BSc, MSc, PhD

-At the moment there are two opportunities to join the lab as a PhD student through competitive DTP scholarships that are open to international applicants - see details below.
-In addition to these, I am always available to discuss other options for prospective PhD students and also for MRes students or postdocs to secure their own funding to join the Lab and support their research.
-If you are interested please contact me by email: your CV and a brief statement of interests are always a great start.
+At the moment all opportunities to join the lab as a PhD student through competitive DTP scholarships are closed.
+However, I am always available to discuss other options for prospective PhD students and also for MRes students or postdocs to secure their own funding to join the Lab and support their research.
+If you are interested please contact me by email (email@example.com): your CV and a brief statement of interests are always a great start.

-I have recently established my research group at the Univeristy of Aberdeen (January 2020).
+I have established my research group at the University of Aberdeen in January 2020.
 The following projects have started in October 2022, and they are all linked to new PhD students joing the lab.

 The first project, "Importance and sustainability of endangered communities of bee pollinators in the machair, a changing coastal ecosystem", is a CASE partnership funded by NERC QUADRAT and the Bumblebee Conservation Trust.
 Tegan Gaetano is leading this research, in collaboration with Dr Paul Williams (Queen's University Belfast), Dr Lesley Lancaster (University of Aberdeen), Professor Robin Pakeman (James Hutton Institute, Aberdeen) and the Bumblebee Conservation Trust.

 The second project "Novel use of remote and molecular monitoring tools to study plant-pollinator interactions in fruit crops" is funded by the recently established Centre for Doctoral Training PhDs in Plant Sciences at the University of Aberdeen.
 The proposed research is lead by Jane Devlin in collaboration with Dr Alison Karley and Dominic Williams (James Hutton Institute, Dundee) and Professor Adam Price (University of Aberdeen).